 He commented (DOD312): When my mother died, my own thing was easier to complete.
 I actually enjoyed writing those sonnets, and did them quickly.
 And quickest of all was the one about folding sheets, which also turns out to be the most intricate and most playful.

 Heaney dips into the maternal line seeking ‘clearances’, laying ghosts, settling debts and claims as he goes.
 In doing so he discovers things that made him what he is.
 He makes it clear that beneath the bustle of a rural mid-Ulster farm managed by a farmer’s wife who bore nine children, with two parents of very different make-up, the factors unifying the household were security and unspoken rather than gushing love.

 It was a pleasure to come across such a thorough, expert and sensitive exploration of these wonderful poems Judith Hedley

 Introductory poem in memoriam M.K.H., 1911- 1984

-His mother passed on life skills handed down to her (what her uncle once taught her) – when the chore of fetching coal for the domestic fire seemed beyond child-Heaney’s strength, she knew how to manage the problem (how easily the biggest coal block split) and in the process trained him to deal with issues (grain and hammer angled right).
+His mother passed on life skills handed down to her (what her uncle once taught her) – when the chore of fetching coal for the domestic fire seemed beyond child-Heaney’s strength, she knew how to teach him to manage the problem (how easily the biggest coal block split) and in the process trained him to deal with issues (grain and hammer angled right).

-Heaney recalls fondly the sound her measured demonstration (relaxed alluring blow), the tips he picked up (co-opted) now no longer available to him (obliterated).
+Heaney recalls fondly the sound of her measured demonstration (relaxed alluring blow), the tips he picked up (co-opted) now no longer available to him (obliterated).